ngocHung2000/k8s-configure/on-prem/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm

 ## Documentation

-Current k8s version for CKA, CKAD, and CKS exam: 1.27
+Current k8s version: 1.27

 ## Prerequisites